 You’ve seen cows out in a field, but have you ever been close enough to pet one?
 You see produce stacked up at the grocery store, but have you ever plucked it fresh from the garden?
 As the world becomes more focused on the environment, local, sustainable agricultural practices are gaining in importance.
 At Three Rivers, those who might not have an opportunity to see the ins and outs of a real working farm get a chance to learn where our food comes from, meet some animals and explore farm life.

 Take in the beauty of the colorful blooms.
 Smell the sweet, fragrant flowers.
 Breathe in the fresh air.
 Relax to the sound of chirping birds and rustling leaves.
-Our formal gardens are meticulously maintained to offer our visitors a spot of breathtaking beauty and serenity.
+Our formal gardens at Noerenberg are meticulously maintained to offer visitors a spot of breathtaking beauty and serenity.

 Have you ever wondered what life was like for the people who lived here before us?
-Step back in time and discover their stories through the historic sites of Three Rivers Park District.
+Step back in time and discover their stories through the historic sites of the Grimm Farm, Noerenberg Gardens, the Historic Pierre Bottineau House, and The Landing.
 Evidence within the parks tells how people have lived, worked and played here for over 12,000 years.

 Make new memories eating al fresco at a Three Rivers park picnic area in a beautiful, natural setting.
 All sites have picnic tables, and most sites have other basic amenities including water fountains and permanent grills.
 Look for a peaceful, serene location or set up just steps from a rip-roaring play area.